Aircraft Mechanic

 Can airplanes fly upside down?

-Asked by JimSaunders over 11 years ago
+Asked by JimSaunders almost 12 years ago

 Regular aircraft cannot fly along upside down like in an airshow.
 The reason for this is that the fuel and oil systems are designed for a one Gee environment.
 The fuel pickups in the tanks are on the bottom of the tanks in the lowest corners.
 The oil tanks on the engines feed from the bottom of the tank.
 So if you go upside down, those oil and fuel pickups will suck air.
 You can roll an airplane as long as you maintain at least one Gee.
 As the famous Boeing test pilot did when the Boeing 707 was having it's debut.
 For a very skilled pilot, such a maneuver would be possible.
 Airplanes that you see performing upside down, have either been designed from the start to do such things, or have been modified.